Why is some CoQ10 better absorbed than other?

 |Needle-shaped crystals with good absorption|

-The needle-shaped crystals are formed as the result of a patented composition and pharmaceutical procedure that involves the use of two soybean oils with different melting points and special mixing, heating, and cooling procedures that ensure that the large coenzyme Q10 crystals recrystallize to snowflake-like crystals that take on fractal shapes with a large surface area in relation to their volume.
+The needle-shaped crystals are formed as the result of a patented composition and pharmaceutical process that involves the use of two soybean oils with different melting points and special mixing, heating, and cooling procedures that ensure that the large coenzyme Q10 crystals recrystallize to snowflake-like crystals that take on fractal shapes with a large surface area in relation to their volume.
 These snowflake-like crystals can dissolve fully in the carrier lipid at body temperature.

 The process of forming the needle-shaped CoQ10 crystals starts with the condensation of small soybean cores from the soybean oil with the higher melting point.